Companioned Prayer

 Learning the prayer is easy.
 Discovering its ample graces occurs with regular practice.
 Both learning and regular practice is best done with the support of a small prayer group in your church or religious community.

-If there is no Companioned Prayer small group ministry near you, simply get together with a friend or two and start practicing the prayer using the Basic Learning Program Handouts on the Resources page.
+This CPCF website is available for churches and religious communities to list their Companioned Prayer ministries on the Ministry Groups page.
+If there is no Companioned Prayer small group ministry near you, simply get together with a friend or two in your church or religious community, and with the support of your pastor, start practicing the prayer using the Basic Handouts on the Resources page.
 Then you have started a prayer group!
+For questions, encouragement and assistance, email the CPCF at info@CompanionedPrayer.org.
+Also see the FAQs page.

 Discovering the graces of the prayer over time